RyanPiao/Reflexion-Inspired-RL-in-Bertrand-Price-Competition-Model/README.md

 - To assess the implications of these findings for market dynamics and policy considerations.

 ## 2. Literature Review
-This section will encompass a comprehensive review of existing literature, focusing on three key areas: tacit collusion in oligopolistic markets, the application of the folk theorem in repeated games and its economic implications, and the integration of advanced reinforcement learning and evolutionary algorithms in economic and strategic decision-making.
+### Tacit Collusion in Oligopolistic Markets

-- **Tacit Collusion in Oligopolistic Markets**: We will explore studies that address the phenomenon of tacit collusion in markets characterized by a few dominant players.
-This includes examining how firms might independently converge to collusive equilibria without explicit communication.
+- Studies on the phenomenon of tacit collusion in markets with a few dominant players, examining how firms might independently reach collusive equilibria.

-- **The Folk Theorem and Economic Models**: The folk theorem plays a critical role in understanding how cooperation can be sustained in repeated games.
-We will review literature that applies this theorem to economic models, particularly in the context of oligopolistic competition.
+### The Folk Theorem and Economic Models
+- Literature applying the folk theorem in economic models, especially in oligopolistic competition, to understand sustained cooperation in repeated games.

+### Advanced RL in Economic Decision-Making
-- **Advanced RL in Economic Decision-Making**: There has been significant progress in applying reinforcement learning to model complex economic scenarios.
-We will review studies that have successfully integrated RL algorithms like Q-learning, DQN, A3C, PPO, and DDPG into economic models.
+- Progress in applying reinforcement learning in complex economic scenarios, including algorithms like Q-learning, DQN, A3C, PPO, and DDPG.

-- **Calvano, E., et al. on AI and Collusion**: Emilio Calvano and colleagues' paper, "Artificial intelligence, algorithmic pricing, and collusion" (2020), offers valuable insights into how AI and machine learning can influence market dynamics, particularly in the context of algorithmic pricing and potential collusion scenarios in digital markets.
+### Calvano, E., et al. on AI and Collusion
+Emilio Calvano and colleagues' paper, "Artificial intelligence, algorithmic pricing, and collusion" (2020), delves into the impact of AI and machine learning on market dynamics.
+They specifically focus on algorithmic pricing and potential collusion in digital markets.
+The study employs advanced machine learning algorithms to simulate various market scenarios, revealing how algorithmic strategies can evolve in ways that might facilitate tacit collusion among competing firms.

-- **Nicolas Lepore's Thesis on AI Pricing Collusion**: Nicolas Lepore's thesis, "AI Pricing Collusion: Multi-Agent Reinforcement Learning Algorithms in Bertrand Competition" (2021), provides a detailed exploration of using multi-agent RL algorithms to simulate and analyze the Bertrand competition model, focusing on how AI can be used to understand and potentially foster tacit collusion in markets.
+### Nicolas Lepore's Thesis on AI Pricing Collusion
+Nicolas Lepore's thesis, "AI Pricing Collusion: Multi-Agent Reinforcement Learning Algorithms in Bertrand Competition" (2021), presents an in-depth analysis using multi-agent RL algorithms to study the Bertrand competition model.
+Lepore's work primarily utilizes Q-learning, DQN (Deep Q-Network), and variants of actor-critic methods such as A3C (Asynchronous Advantage Actor-Critic) and PPO (Proximal Policy Optimization), exploring how these algorithms can model and potentially encourage tacit collusion among AI agents in simulated market environments.

-This comprehensive literature review will lay the foundation for our research, providing a robust theoretical and empirical context for our investigation into tacit collusion in the Bertrand price competition model using advanced RL techniques and evolutionary algorithms.
+This comprehensive literature review will establish a solid theoretical and empirical foundation for our research, highlighting the significance of advanced RL techniques and evolutionary algorithms in exploring tacit collusion in the Bertrand price competition model.

 ## 3. Methodology
 ### Model Design